HBRS-MAAS/ws18-project-mas_maas/README.md

     gradle run --args='-doughPrep -bakingMasMaas -baking'

-## Run preparation stages in different computers
+## Run preparation Dough and Baking Stages in different computers

+- Connect to the same network
+- Find the ip address of the server/host machine
+- Use port 5555

+### Run the Baking Stage in the server/host machine

+gradle run --args="-isHost 192.168.88.182 -localPort 5555 -bakingMasMaas -noTK"

+### Rung the doughStage in the client machine

+gradle run --args="-host 192.168.88.182 -port 5555 -doughPrep"